scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** bludgeoning

 Choosing 4 tiles within range, raise the earth creating a 6 tile high stone pillar.
 Pillars can be raised from any earth or stone surface, extending sideways if targeting a wall or down if targeting a ceiling.
 A creature crushed by the pillars makes a Strength save against your spellcasting.
-On failure they take 0/3 in bludgeoning damage, are knocked prone, and grappled.
+On fail they take 0/3 in bludgeoning damage, knocked prone, and grappled as they are pinned by the pillar.
 A creature pinned by your pillar can spend 5 AP on their turn to attempt to break free, making the save again.

 You may combine 4 pillars into a larger 2x2 pillar, dealing 2/3 in bludgeoning damage instead.
-Each pillar has _Resistance_ 2 to all damage except force damage and takes 3 wounds to destroy.
+Each pillar has _Resistance_ 2 to all damage except force damage and takes 2 wounds to destroy.

 The number of pillars increases by 2 for every level cast above 4th.